-We had planned to visit Hollywood in the evening so that my brother and dad could catch a movie at TCL Chinese Theatre after dinner, and so we could experience the nightlife.
+We had planned to visit Hollywood in the evening so that my brother and dad could catch a movie at TCL Chinese Theatre after dinner.
 So, with a few hours to spare we headed to The Grove.
 My mom and I joked that this was payback for making us wait while the boys watched a movie later! 😉 The Grove might be my favorite shopping place ever — I love so many of the shops there, and the energy is contagious.
 Plus the flowers, decor, and architecture are so gorgeous!

 After walking along the Hollywood Walk of Fame and grabbing dinner at Hard Rock Cafe (My first time at a Hard Rock Cafe, ever!
 Such a tourist.), we split ways — while my brother and dad went to see a movie, my mom and I explored the streets.
 But after all the hustle and bustle, we decided it was time for a much needed escape to nature.

 Which brings us to Day 3… hiking!
 While we were torn between Runyon Canyon and Griffith Park, we ended up going to the latter because we were told it had the better view.
 And Griffith Park sure did not disappoint.